Cook Together: One Recipe, Split for Two Cooks

 Me

-Why cook together this way?
+Why cooking together works better this way

 How Nommer works